qiweiii/qiweiii/README.md

 - :telescope: I’m contributing to open source projects for building *web2* and *web3* applications.

-- :zap: In my free time, I love to code 💻, watch shows 🎥, play badminton 🏸, go skiing 🎿 and play the guitar 🎸, violin 🎻 and piano 🎹.
+- :zap: In my free time, I love to code 💻, watch shows 🎥, play badminton 🏸, go skiing 🎿 and play guitar 🎸, violin 🎻 and piano 🎹.

 ---